DamascusSmith/DamascusSmith/README.md

 I primarily have enjoyed **C++** for the low level grasp you get of how things work.
 As of late I've also started to feel I have a good grasp of **SQL** Queries and have enjoyed whenever they pop-up.

 ## ❔ About Me ❔
+- 🎓 Computer Science Student in Ontario, Canada
+- 🎮 Love game dev hmu just to talk about it
+- 🎯 Always open for a good challenge, and push my limits
 - 💬 How to Reach Me: **Wickendenwilliam@gmail.com**, or **@sirshrkimpalot on Discord**